 The Code prescribes comprehensive disclosure requirements that must be provided by the bidder and the target under a takeover offer.
-Schemes also generally provide this same level of disclosure, although certain disclosure may need to be modified to better suit the alternative structure, where acceptable to the Panel.
+Market practice in NZ has been that schemes generally provide this same level of disclosure, which is reflected in the Panel's recently published law reform recommendations that propose for all disclosure in relation to a Code company scheme to be subject to an 'all other material information' requirement similar to that required under the Code.